AwalaApp/specs/rs019-threats.md

 ### Tampered Copy of Software {#tampered-software}

-An attacker could distribute tampered copies of Relaynet libraries, applications, endpoints or gateways in order to have a backdoor in the affected node.
+An attacker could distribute tampered copies of Awala libraries, applications, endpoints or gateways in order to have a backdoor in the affected node.

-Service providers and Relaynet software vendors should distribute their software in such a way that their users can be certain of its authenticity and integrity.
+Service providers and Awala software vendors should distribute their software in such a way that their users can be certain of its authenticity and integrity.
 The specific methods will depend on the nature of the software (e.g., mobile app, server-side app), but it will typically involve digital signatures.

 ### Denial of Service from Legitimate Node {#dos-legitimate-node}